-Now, even our military is representing those numbers as more and more of the active duty members are overweight or obese.
-With a national type 2 diabetes and pre-diabetes rate of 37 percent, it is only a matter of time before our national crisis affects the pool of military candidates on a strategic level.
-In fact, Type 2 Diabetes has doubled in the last 10 years and quadrupled since 1980.
+Now, even our military is representing those numbers as more and more active-duty members are overweight or obese.
+With a national Type 2 diabetes and pre-diabetes rate of 37%, it is only a matter of time before our national crisis affects the pool of military candidates on a strategic level.
+In fact, Type 2 diabetes has doubled in the last 10 years and quadrupled since 1980.

 You want to be sensitive to the effects of insulin, so that it can do its job and help you metabolize carbohydrates.
-Insulin resistance is a hormonal condition that basically makes our body unable to process carbohydrates, thus elevating blood sugar levels, creating inflammation, and interfering with fat and cholesterol metabolism.
+Insulin resistance is a hormonal condition that basically makes our body unable to process carbohydrates, thus elevating blood-sugar levels, creating inflammation and interfering with fat and cholesterol metabolism.
 However, you do not have to be overweight to be insulin resistant.

-To blame our overweight and excessive carb status on the government guidelines is not overreaching, with current information about Big Sugar driving studies and health information toward fat being the biggest culprit to our health for over 50 years.
-The current nutrition guidelines require a moderate number of daily calories, but as a nation we eat almost DOUBLE (3,770 cals/day) our daily caloric recommended rate of 2,000 a day.
+To blame our overweight and excessive carb status on the government guidelines is not overreaching, with current information about Big Sugar driving studies and health information toward fat being the biggest culprit to our poor health in more than 50 years.
+The current nutrition guidelines require a moderate number of daily calories, but as a nation, we eat almost double (3,770 a day) our daily caloric recommended rate of 2,000 a day.

-"When humans become insulin resistant, the glucose receptors of our liver and muscle cells get clogged.
-Glucose stays in the blood stream and blood glucose levels increase and so does the blood insulin levels as the pancreas keeps pumping more and more insulin to try to keep blood sugar (glucose) levels under control.”
+"When humans become insulin resistant, the glucose receptors of our liver and muscle cells get clogged," Greenwald said.
+"Glucose stays in the bloodstream, and blood glucose levels increase and so does the blood insulin levels as the pancreas keeps pumping more and more insulin to try to keep blood sugar (glucose) levels under control.”

-If you are curious, do the math on your own IR Ratio, then ask your doctor to take your blood and send it out for the test using these methods.
-If you can get a 10-15 year head start on diabetes, would you takes steps to prevent it?
+If you are curious, do the math on your own IR ratio, then ask your doctor to take your blood and test it.
+If you can get a 10- to 15-year head start on diabetes, would you take steps to prevent it?